 Positron Emission Tomography (PET)

 Preclinical PET imaging is based at WMIC.
-We have a Siemens Inveon Multimodality PET-CT scanner which uses in-house manufactured tracers (link to the radiotracer page) for pre-clinical research produced in a designated non-GMP lab using labelling and production techniques.
+We have a Siemens Inveon Multimodality PET-CT scanner which uses a range of commercial radiotracers

 [18F] FDG (produced off-site) – binds in tissues with high glycolysis rate